 Moon Lists makes analog tools, prompts conversations, and shares resources to inspire new ideas, to help reshape the present, & to (re)define your own perspective…

-Moon Lists started as a better way to ask questions — realizing we were repeating a familiar script without better answers. (i.e.: You run into a friend you haven’t seen in awhile.
+This project started as a better way to ask questions — the realization of repeating a familiar script without updating our answers. (i.e.: You run into a friend you haven’t seen in awhile.
 ‘What’s been going on?’ they ask.
-You reply, ‘Just work,’ or ‘Not too much,’ or ‘[insert arbitrarily relatable milestone]’, or ‘[insert past/future vacation anecdote.]’
-Surely we can do better than that.
+You reply, ‘Just work,’ or ‘Not too much,’ or ‘[insert arbitrarily relatable milestone]’.

 But Why?